JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 - Incorrect naming of
 - Unused declared state variables in `TempleGoldStaking`: `periodFinish` and `lastUpdateTime`
 - Rename `_totalBurnedFromSpiceAuctions` to `_totalBurned` as not only the Spice auctions can burn tokens
-- In the auction contracts, it would be very handly to expose `epochLib.isActive()` in a view function to quickly see if the current auction is active or not.
+- In the auction contracts, it would be very handy to expose `epochLib.isActive()` in a view function to quickly see if the current auction is active or not.
-- Everytime `recoverToken()` is called, that epoch becomes a ghost auction with everything set at 0.
+- Every time `recoverToken()` is called, that epoch becomes a ghost auction with everything set at 0.
 This happens because `recoverToken()` only deletes `epoch[i]` but doesn't change `currentEpochId`, and then when `startAuction()` is called, the `epochId` of the new auction is `i+1`.
 So auction `i` is left as a ghost auction.
-- `SpiceAuction` needed to have the `lzReceiveExecutorGas` updated to match the new gas ussage after the latest changes.
+- `SpiceAuction` needed to have the `lzReceiveExecutorGas` updated to match the new gas usage after the latest changes.
 - The function `EpocLib::hasStarted()` is not used anywhere and can be removed